 1) Understand what information will be presented and select the video wall processor inputs accordingly.
 There could be many sources and types of display connectors.
 These could be VGA, DVI, HDMI, or DP.
 You also need to keep in mind the resolution and aspect ratio of the video wall, as well as whether it includes any high-end graphic sources.

-5) Image performance factors, such as colour uniformity, brightness uniformity, and image quality are critical.
+5) Image performance factors, such as color uniformity, brightness uniformity, and image quality are critical.
 Ideally, you should go with DLP or LED-based cubes.
-For a real-time monitoring application the bezel width should be as minimal as possible, preferably less than 5 mm to ensure a high-quality image.
+For a real-time monitoring application, the bezel width should be as minimal as possible, preferably less than 5 mm to ensure a high-quality image.